ESMValGroup/ESMValTool_Tutorial/index.md

 > 1. This tutorial can be taken online independently or taught by one of our instructors.
 > 2. Please check the common issues page if you get stuck.
 Otherwise, help is always available from ESMValTool developers via the github issues page.
 > 3. This tutorial includes several advanced lessons after the conclusion.
 These advanced lessons should be treated like “mini-tutorials”, and include aspects like “developing your own diagnostic” or “how to include observations”.
+> 4. Don’t be alarmed if you can’t work through the entire tutorial in one sitting.
+It may take some time to get used to working with ESMValTool.
 {: .checklist}

 {% include links.md %}

+> ## Additional resources:
+>
+> - Read the docs page.
+> - github main page.
+> - GMD paper
+> - ESMValTool home page
+{: .callout}

+Please cite this tutorial as:
+ESMVAlTool 2.0 tutorial, website, version [ADD AUTO VERSION?]